 The federal government, under the Fact Act, has made it possible for consumers to check their credit report from each of the three major credit bureaus every 12 months for free from annualcreditreport.com.
-However, if you want access to your credit score there will be a charge.
+But, during the COVID-19 pandemic, weekly free credit reports are available from the three major credit bureaus.

 Even if annualcreditreport.com offered a free credit score, checking your credit score once every 12 months could prove to be disastrous and here is an example why:

 You are thinking about purchasing a home.
 Before applying you pull your own credit reports and scores and everything looks good.
 A month or two later you visit your banker or mortgage broker to apply and those good credit scores are now lower due to a change in utilization, late payment or inaccurate information being reported.
 It could mean a denial of credit by not regularly monitoring your credit scores.

 Here are 4 reasons to check your credit score on a regularly, at least on a monthly basis:

 If you are under the impression credit scores change infrequently you are wrong.
 Credit scores are dynamic, not static.
 The credit scoring systems are dynamic which means scores are calculated based upon the information existing as of that time.

 Creditors report on-time payments, balances, missed payments, highest credit used and lots of other information to the credit bureaus on a monthly basis which makes the information in your file fluid.
 Now compound that with the total amount of creditors you have reporting account information.
 Your credit scores will change as the information in your credit file changes.

 This could prove beneficial for consumers looking to improve their credit scores quickly.
 For instance, if you pay off or pay down a high balance credit card, the amount owed changes which could mean your credit score also changes because the amount owed accounts for 30% of your credit score.